Jharkhand assembly election result: JMM vote share slumps to 18.72 per cent

 The saffron party's vote share which was 31.26 per cent in 2014 Assembly elections increased to 33.37 per cent this time.

-The three-party alliance of the JMM, Congress and the RJD registered an impressive victory in the recent Assembly polls clinching 47 seats, six more than the half way mark.
+The three-party alliance of the JMM, Congress and the RJD registered an impressive victory in the recent Assembly polls clinching 47 seats, six more than the halfway mark.

 While the JMM won 30 seats, Congress bagged 16 and the RJD one.
 The BJP won 25 seats, the AJSU Party two, the JVM (P) three and others four.